 At an international school, students become increasingly familiar with the German language every day.
 Initially, German is translated into English so there are no misunderstandings; over time, English will be removed until the lessons are held almost exclusively in German.

 A qualified school will generally offer different language courses to meet the various levels of language acquisition and needs of the students.
-At the International School on the Rhine (ISR), three levels of German language courses are offered: Gf1 (A1), Gf2 (A2) and Gf3 (B1).

 Learning German outside of the classroom